MailG/block-walker/README.md

 	mkdir test
 	cd test
 	cmake ..
-then block-walker.sln can you find, build it.
+then blockwalker.sln can you find, build it.

 how to test